3 flatbed hauling tips.

 Finding equipment for a standard flatbed shipment can be time consuming, and finding a specialized trailer can be frustrating.
 If you've ever found yourself searching for a truck on short notice, unprepared for the cost or facing unique requirements, it might be in your best interest to work with an online freight service that will have your back.

-An online freight service will connect you to an expansive network that will help you secure capacity and locate equipment - find a standard flatbed, step deck, drop deck, removable gooseneck, flatbed LTL or over dimensional and overweight equipment that's right for your shipment.
+An online freight service will connect you to an expansive carrier network that will help you secure capacity and locate equipment.
+Plus, you can find a standard flatbed, step deck, drop deck, removable gooseneck, flatbed LTL or over dimensional and overweight equipment that's right for your shipment.
 An online freight service provider will also tender the load to a qualified contract carrier and arrange permits or recommend escorts when needed.